webhintio/hint/packages/hint/docs/user-guide/concepts/hints.md

 # Hints

 A hint is a test that your website needs to pass.  `webhint` includes several [built-in hints][HintsIndex], but you may create your own or download more hints from `npm`.
 For more information about how to create hints, go to the [contributor guide][ContributorGuideHowToHint].

 ## Installing hints

 Complete the following actions to utilize a hint.

 1. Search for a `webhint` package that begins with one of the following statements.
     *   `@hint/hint-`
     *   `webhint-hint-`
     *   `@scope/webhint-hint-`
 1. Install your selected package.
 1. Add the name of that package to the `hints` array or object in your `.hintrc` file.

-    > [!NOTE]
+   > [!NOTE] Packages within the `@hint/` namespace, such as
-    > Packages within the `@hint/` namespace, such as `@hint/hint-html-checker`, may be added using a short name.
-The short name does not include the `webhint` package reserved text.
-Example `@hint/hint-html-checker` is shortened to `html-checker`.
+   > `@hint/hint-html-checker`, may be added using a short name.
+The short name
+   > does not include the `webhint` package reserved text.
+Example
+   > `@hint/hint-html-checker` is shortened to `html-checker`.

 As an example, use the following actions to use the [Nu HTML test][HintHtmlCheckerReadme] hint.

-1. To install the [@hint/hint-html-checker][HintHtmlCheckerReadme] package , run the following command.
+1. To install the [@hint/hint-html-checker][HintHtmlCheckerReadme] package,
+    run the following command.

     ```bash
     npm i -D @hint/hint-html-checker
     ```

 1. Copy the hint in the following code snippet and add it to your `.hintrc` file.

     ```json
     {